Mentors4EDU/Bisq-Proposal/README.md

 I think marketing is a thing that Bisq lacks.
 You can still be decentralized and theoretically teamless while focusing on others to use your software.
 I believe that social trading provides the opporunity to tap into markets that Bisq has yet to enter.
 Also, with the rise of many DEX and supposed "DeFi" apps, I believe Bisq can offer a popular alternative to what is mainstream.

 ## MVP Built
+Once the MVP is built, we will start garnishing some community feedback and preparing for the launch.

 ## Project Launch
+Once all the milestones are met, the MVP has been built, and things are ready for full deployment, it will be officially launch time.
+My focus at that time will than be marketing, network growth and scalability.

 *For sake of transparency, in regards to issue edits based on consensus, you can see the draft history via the repo [here](https://github.com/Mentors4EDU/Bisq-Proposal).
 This is as of the writing of this proposal.*